SuryaKarmakar/JavaScript-Programming/Courses/IBM-JavaScript-Essentials/README.md

 }
 ```

+2. While loop:

-2. while loop - it continually evaluates the condition before each iteration.
+It continually evaluates the condition before each iteration.

 ```js
 // statement